IoannisMittas/StarWarsWiki/README.txt

 Every list in the app was implemented with RecyclerViews and the appropriate adapters.

 When the user press the favourite button of a character, the character is saved in the favourite character list.
 If the user pressed the button again, he is removed from the list.
-From the settings menu, the user can open the Favourites screen to see a list of his favourite users.
+From a button in the toolbar, the user can open the Favourites screen to see a list of his favourite users.

+There is also a sorting button in the toolbar.
+If it's pressed, characters default sorting by name turns into sorting by birth year.
+If it's pressed again, it's turned again into sorting by name.

 The app is based in MVVM design pattern.
 The below  diagram from the official Android Guide to App Architecture shows a rough diagram of the app architecture: https://developer.android.com/topic/libraries/architecture/images/final-architecture.png